puzzle/ansible-training/content/labs/01.0/_index.en.md

 ```

 {{% notice note %}}
-  Note that you cannot do this using ansible yet.
+  Note that you cannot do this using Ansible yet.
 The reason being you
-  need root privileges and we are just setting this up right now.
+  need root privileges and we are just setting up those right now.
 {{% /notice %}}

 {{% /collapse %}}